Please take time to read our terms

 We provide home visits for the purpose of euthanasia or for discussion of Quality of Life issues only.
 We do not diagnose or treat illness.
 We do not offer a second opinion service.
 Visits can be arranged by phone for most ‘social’ times of day and the weekend.
 We can accept euthanasia referrals from other unrelated vet clinics, but cannot guarantee to fulfil them.

 Payment is due at the time of services.
 Non- refundable deposits of 50% of the Quietus visit are taken at the time of arranging the appointment.
 The outstanding balance can be paid at the time of arranging the appointment or by cash at the beginning of the home visit.
 Credit and debit cards cannot be used to make a payment during the visit.
 We cannot accept Amex or cheques.

-All appointments are secured with a non-refundable deposit (usually 50% of the Quietus Visit charge).
+All appointments are secured with a non-refundable deposit (usually 50% of the Quietus Visit charge - but this will be higher for visits out of normal hours, short-notice and for visits outside of usual vist-area).
 This deposit is forfeit whenever an appointment is changed or cancelled by the customer.
-The deposit is also forfeit if the customer is not present at the appointed time.
+The deposit is also forfeit if the arranging customer is not present at the appointed time.
 In the event that an appointment is cancelled by Quietus Vet for personal or business reasons, the deposit may be refunded.
 This does not apply if the reasons for cancellation are due to incorrect, misleading or false information being given at the arrangement of the appointment.

-Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier appointment if the pet should become compromised.
+Having made an appointment for a euthanasia visit, Quietus Vet is under no obligation to re-schedule an earlier appointment if the pet's health should become compromised.
 In these circumstances, the owner must contact their normal veterinary clinical service immediately.

 The non-refundable deposit has been imposed in order to cover disruption, travel and time